mehedi-sharif/soulspring/content/about-us.md

 community:
   enable: true
   title: Our Community & Ecosystem
-  subtitle: We are ever expanding our global circle of meaningful worldwide
+  subtitle: We are continually expanding our global circle of meaningful relationships
+    worldwide
   image: images/about/community.jpg

 ---